Installation

 In addition, Melissa has three levels of Python dependencies that will be installed with pip at build:

-1. basic dependencies sufficient to run the sensitivity analysis server which are listed in requirements.txt.
+Dependencies sufficient to run the sensitivity analysis server. requirements.txt

-The following guidelines outline how to manually install Melissa.
+The following guidelines outline how to manually install melissa module using pip and Melissa's client API using CMake.

 git clone https://gitlab.inria.fr/melissa/melissa.git